rs3603/FlaskApps/README.md

 # Instructions to build the code and hosting on your own server

-1. To install all the required packages, the install.sh script can be used
+1. To install all the required packages, the install.sh script can be used <br />
    ```
    $sudo sh install.sh
    ```
-2. Open an empty script as follows
+2. Open an empty script as follows <br />
    ```
    $sudo nano /etc/apache2/sites-available/MnistClassifierApp.conf
    ```